-Publications:
+H. Publications:

 The Resident must author three (3) original peer-reviewed scientific papers in a well established internationally refereed scientific journal (i.e. mentioned in the Science Citation Index or in the reading list (chapter 6)).
 Of at least two (2) of these papers the applicant must be the principal author.
 At least one of the principal author publications must be the result of an original research project.
+At least one of the three publications should be published or accepted for publication within the 5 years leading up to credentialing for the examination.

-- 3.4 Facilities, services, and equipment required in a European College of Zoological Medicine-approved Zoo Health Management Residency Programme.
-(Please refer to the Residency program self check list in appendix 1). - A. Medical library: a library containing recent textbooks and current journals relating to the specialty and its supporting disciplines (and minimally containing all titles on the reading list) must be immediately accessible to the Programme participants (working collection). - B. Medical records: a complete medical record must be maintained for each individual case and rapid retrieval of information about any patient or flock/group should be possible.
+3.4 Facilities, services, and equipment required in a European College of Zoological Medicine-approved Zoo Health Management Residency Programme.

+(Please refer to the Residency program self check list in appendix 1).

+- A. Medical library: a library containing recent textbooks and current journals relating to the specialty and its supporting disciplines (and minimally containing all titles on the reading list) must be immediately accessible to the Programme participants (working collection). - B. Medical records: a complete medical record must be maintained for each individual case and rapid retrieval of information about any patient or flock/group should be possible.